gdbroman/broman.blog/posts/nietzsche.md

 A better world is possible.

-Let's stop hiding from God.

-Neglect our spirit no more.
+Let's stop hiding from God: neglect our spiritiality no more.

 The founding fathers acknowledged that yes we need religious freedom, but nonetheless we need a religious people.
 Everyone needs transcendent values.
-Something to bind them, other than their own self interest.
+Something to bind them, other than their own self-interest.

 ### The Path is Made by Walking